 The primary reason was I got a Powerwall was that if I didn’t, I would be thinking about getting one every day, which would take up a lot of brain capacity.
 The cost of using my brain capacity on it would cost much more than the amortized cost of purchasing the Powerwall, as you’ll see below.
 The second goal was for cost savings, especially since the builder wouldn’t allow me to add more solar panels.

 The final goal was for backup during outages as I experienced quite a few outages living in Westwood, Los Angeles.
 Interestingly, I found SCE to be a much more reliable electricity provider than LADWP.
 Even if I broke even in cost savings, I’ll be happying knowing that I won’t be susceptible to power outages except for a few appliances.

 I was disappointed with how my Powerwall was set up because it did not provide whole-home back up to my fully electric house.
-Instead, a few things were bypassed:
+Instead, it was set up as a partial-backup with the following bypassed:

 - EV chargers

 - Washer & dryer

 - Water heater